Sandra L. Caron

 Orono, ME 04469-5749

 Bio: Sandra L. Caron is professor of family relations and human sexuality at the University of Maine.
-She is also a member of the Women’s, Gender, and Sexuality Studies faculty.
+She is the program coordinator for Human Development and Family Studies.

-Caron has received numerous recognitions for her work, including UMaine’s Presidential Outstanding Teaching Award and the Presidential Public Service Award.
+Caron has been recognized numerous times for her work, including being inducted in the Maine Women’s Hall of Fame in 2023.
+In 2019, she received the Distinguished Maine Professor Award (To download and read Dr. Caron’s speech at the 2019 commencement ceremony, click here).
+In addition, she has been honored with two out of the three UMaine Presidential awards, the Presidential Outstanding Teaching Award in 1998 and the Presidential Public Service Award in 2002.
 In 2013, she was recognized by the Mabel Wadsworth Women’s Health Center for her lifelong contribution to sexual and reproductive health.
 In 1999, she received the Margaret Vaughn Award from Maine Family Planning for her outstanding contribution to sexuality education.

-She is a licensed counselor focusing on sexuality-related issues, and founder and director of three innovative and nationally recognized peer education programs: Athletes for Sexual Responsibility, Male Athletes Against Violence, and The Greek Peer Educator Program.
+She is a licensed counselor in private practice focusing on sexuality-related issues, and founder and director of three innovative and nationally recognized peer education programs: Athletes for Sexual Responsibility, Male Athletes Against Violence, and The Greek Peer Educator Program.
+Watch the videos she produced with peer educators: “A Recipe for Disaster: Talking About Cooking the Way We Talk About Sex,” and What is THIS?

-Caron has been a member of the American Association of Sex Educators Counselors and Therapists, as well as the Society for the Scientific Study of Sexuality for over 30 years.
-For many summers, she has offered a travel course, Human Sexuality in Europe, taking students to London, Amsterdam and Stockholm to see firsthand how other countries deal with sexuality issues.
+Caron has been a member of the American Association of Sex Educators Counselors and Therapists, as well as the Society for the Scientific Study of Sexuality for nearly 40 years.
+For over two decades, she has offered a summer travel course, Human Sexuality in Europe, taking students to London, Amsterdam and Stockholm to see firsthand how other countries deal with sexuality issues.

 Ph.D. in Human Development, 1986, Syracuse University